adawang1024/street_levels/README.md

 # stress_levels

 ## About
 This project gives an analysis of 2000 college students lifestyle habits and their corresponding stress levels, using various models.
+By leveraging machine learning models, the project identifies patterns in the data and predicts individual stress levels as either high, moderate, or low based on lifestyle habits.
 ## Goals
 Our goals for this project are:
 * exploring/analyzing the data set